NC's At-Fault Insurance System Explained

 You file a claim directly against the at-fault driver's insurance company.
 This is the standard approach and covers:

 The advantage: if the claim is successful, you can recover full compensation including pain and suffering.
-The disadvantage: the other driver's insurer has every incentive to deny or minimize your claim.
+The disadvantage: the other driver's insurer has every incentive to deny or minimize your claim, and NC's contributory negligence rule gives them a powerful tool to do exactly that.

 Option 2: First-Party Claim (Your Own Insurance)